Azure-Samples/NVIDIA-Deepstream-Azure-IoT-Edge-on-a-NVIDIA-Jetson-Nano/README.md

 We'll now update Deepstream's configuration to process 8 video streams concurrently (1080p 30fps).

 We'll start by updating the batch-size to 8 instead of 4 (`primagy-gie` / `batch-size` property).
 Then because Tthe Jetson Nano isn't capable of doing inferences on 240 frames per second with a ResNet10 model, we will instead run inferences every 5 frames (`primagy-gie` / `interval` property) and use Deepstream's built-in tracking algorithm for in-between frames, which is less computationnally intensive (`tracker` group).
 We'll also use a slightly lower inference resolution (defined via `primagy-gie` / `config-file` property).
-These changes are captured in the deepstream configuration file below specific to Nano.
+These changes are captured in the Deepstream configuration file below specific to Nano.

-1. Update your previously edited deepstream config file:
+1. Update your previously edited Deepstream config file:
     - Open your previous config file:

     ```bash
     nano test5_config_file_src_infer_azure_iotedge_edited.txt
     ```

-    - Copy the content of deepstream's configuration file named `test5_config_file_src_infer_azure_iotedge_nano_8sources.txt` from this repo
+    - Copy the content of Deepstream's configuration file named `test5_config_file_src_infer_azure_iotedge_nano_8sources.txt` from this repo

     - Save and Quit (CTRL+O, CTRL+X)